timescale/docs/ai/python-interface.md

 pip install timescale_vector
 ```

-We also use `dotenv` in our examples for passing around secrets and keys.
+`dotenv` is used in these examples for passing around secrets and keys.
 You can install that with:

 ```bash
 pip install python-dotenv